SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 ### Initialisation

 This model requires an agent list to initialise an energy community.
-Currently this model uses two real life inspired energy community configurations.
-These communities only have residential community member therefore a hypothetical non-residential member is introduce to showcase the effect of complementarty demand profile for demand response.
+Currently, this model uses two real-life inspired energy community configurations.
+These communities only have residential community members therefore a hypothetical non-residential member is introduced to showcase the effect of complementary demand profile for demand response.
 Two existing community configurations are 'groene_mient' or 'gridflex_heeten'.
 These configurations are further described in `Modelling-Dutch-Energy-Communities/model/community_setup.py`.
-Agent list is a `list` of dictionaries 'dict' where each `dict` contains information of an agent.
+Agent list is a `list` of dictionaries 'dict' where each `dict` contains information about an agent.
-Following is an example of agent list.
+Following is an example of an agent list.

 ```
 agent_list =   [{'member_type': MemberType.NON_RESIDENTIAL, # agent 1